dev-pods/ai-in-actions/.github/steps/2-step.md

 ### ⌨️ Activity: Create an issue analyzer workflow

-1. Create `.github/workflows/issue-analyzer.yml` workflow on the `main` branch.
+1. Navigate to the `Code` tab of your repository.
+Then into `.github/workflows/` directory.

+1. Click `Add File` and create a new workflow file named `issue-analyzer.yml`

-   Add the workflow metadata and permissions
+1. Add the workflow metadata and permissions

    ```yaml
    name: Issue Analyzer